Main Menu

 Mavenclad® (cladribine) selectively targets, depletes and then reconstitutes immune cells.

-Tablet taken orally.
+Tablet taken orally

 Relapsing forms of multiple sclerosis in adults, including relapsing-remitting MS and active secondary-progressive MS. Not recommended for clinically isolated syndrome